zcharli/posdb/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
-The following code needs to be run:
+Thanks for taking the chance to view my Node POS program made for my database project in COMP 3005 at Carleton University for the winter semester of 2014 (in 2015).
+This read me is meant to get the project up and running.

 ```
 #!javascript

 npm install
 ```
-If you get a sqlite3 error, then run this command after
+Just be safe, type in the following command or if you get a sqlite3 error, then run this command after

 ```